Book Groups and Reading Resources

 - Evening Book Group – meets at 7 p.m. on the first Monday of each month (with the exception of Monday holidays and summer months), HYBRID

-- Book Brunch – our “book share” reader’s advisory program meets every other month on the third Friday at 10:30am (in person at the main branch and online) to hear about new books coming out and what others are reading – come ready to add to your TBR list!
-HYBRID
+- Book Brunch – our “book share” reader’s advisory program meets every other month on the third Friday at 10:30am (in person by the fireplace at the main library) to hear about new books coming out and what others are reading – come ready to add to your TBR list!
+In person only

 - History Book Group – meets at 7 pm usually on the last Thursday of the month HYBRID